Dimer Models and Conformal Structures: Non-linear Beltrami Equation and the Hodograph Transform

-gives strong tools for understanding the basic variational problem \eqref{ELbasic}.
-It is thus necessary to discuss and establish the basics of the above equation.
-The main themes in our work make use of \eqref{eqNonLinB} in cases where the solution $f:\UU \to \Di$ is a proper map, and for this to happen the domain $\UU$ is necessarily finitely connected, c.f.
+Thus a key point for the goals of this work is to develop and understand the specific features of solutions $f:\UU \to \Di$ to \eqref{eqNonLinB}.
+In the next Section we then apply them to study the geometry of frozen boundaries.
+To allow gas points in the surface tensions, we must allow multiply connected domains $\UU$, while for the solution to define a proper map, the domain $\UU$ must necessarily be finitely connected, c.f.
 Proposition \ref{prop:FiniteConn}.
 Therefore, unless stated otherwise it will always be assumed that \quad

 $1^o$ \; The domain $\UU\subset \C$ is bounded and finitely connected.

 $2^o$ \; The map $f \in W^{1,2}_{loc}(\UU)$ is continuous and takes values in the open unit disc, $f(\UU) \subset \Di$.